-The argument about $\overline{\text{MS}}$ pdfs becoming negative at small μ might appear to be quite general.
+The argument in the previous section about $\overline{\text{MS}}$ pdfs becoming negative at small μ might appear to be quite general.
 It may seem that all pdfs should become entirely negative at small enough μ for all ξ .
 But this would be in contradiction with the sum rules obeyed by the pdfs, notably the momentum sum rule.
 These entail that the negativity at low μ cannot be a general property.

 That worry is removed by observing that not all graphs for pdfs have UV divergences.
-In the model, the simplest case is for the nucleon-in-nucleon pdf, for the which the lowest order value, including transverse momentum dependence is a simple delta function: $\delta(\xi-1)\delta^{(2)}(\mathbf{k}{\mathrm{T}})$; this obviously has no UV divergence when integrated over \mathbf{k}{T} .
+In the model, the simplest case is for the nucleon-in-nucleon pdf, for which the lowest order value, including transverse momentum dependence is a simple delta function: $\delta(\xi - 1)\delta^{(2)}(k{\rm T})$; this obviously has no UV divergence when integrated over $k{\rm T}$.

-We characterize the situation by saying that in the model, the nucleon is itself the analog of a valence quark in QCD, while the quark is an analog of a sea quark in QCD, given that the target particle is a nucleon.
+We characterize the situation by saying that in the model, the nucleon is itself the analog of a valence quark in QCD, while the quark in the model is an analog of a sea quark in QCD, given that the target particle is a nucleon.
+(For our rough purpose here, we characterize a valence quark, or, more generally, a valence parton as one that at large and moderately large momentum fraction corresponds at low scales to the largest pdfs and corresponds to the basic structure of the target state.)

-The generalization to other theories, including QCD, can be explained by using the expansion (19) of a pdf in terms of 2PI graphs.
+The generalization to other theories, including QCD, can be explained by using the expansion (20) of a pdf in terms of 2PI graphs.
 The part without a UV divergence is the first term in the expansion, i.e., the term without any rungs in the ladder.
 We notated it as TB.
-All the remaining terms in (19) have UV divergences.
+All the remaining terms in (20) have UV divergences.
 Those statements follow from the standard power counting for UV divergences in pdfs.
 (Our Yukawa model provides a degenerate case where the lowest order 2PI graph is just a lowest order disconnected graph.)

-The 2PI term is exactly the bare pdf $f^{\text{bare, CFP}}$ that was defined by Curci et al. [26].
+The TB term is exactly the bare pdf $f^{\text{bare,CFP}}$ that was defined by Curci et al. [30].
 This term is necessarily positive, by a version of the argument given in Sec.
-V B, but without any complications arising due to the need for a regulator.
+V B, but without any complications arising due to the need for a regulator.14